BICYCLE ACCIDENT LAWYERS

 If you have been in a bicycle accident, you may have legal recourse.
 To see how our bicycle accident attorneys may be able to help you collect compensation, please fill out our case review form at no cost and no obligation to you.

 Morgan & Morgan: For the Cyclists

-Insurance companies are for-profit businesses which aim to protect their cash reserves, and it is likely they will try to find a way to refute your claim.
-The defendant’s attorney will have experts working to limit liability and show you were, at least, partially to blame.
+Insurance companies are for-profit businesses that aim to protect their cash reserves, and it is likely they will try to find a way to refute your claim.
+The defendant’s attorney will have experts working to limit liability and show you were at least partially to blame.

 Morgan & Morgan also has access to top experts in their respective fields and will work with these individuals to collect, analyze, and present evidence in the light most favorable to you.
 With these resources, our attorneys have developed a history of building strong cases against negligent drivers and collecting the compensation to which our clients were entitled.